 Other ways of making sure magic will not stray down the path of the dark arts are by adding “may this be done only if the universe approves and it harms none” to the ending of the spell incantation.

 The Dangers of Black Magic and the Threefold Law

 The reason wizards, witches, and magic users should stay away from black magic is because of the dangers that can be involved in associating with this dark art.

-The biggest danger from using black magic is the consequences that come from dabbling in the dark arts.
+The biggest danger of using black magic is the consequences that come from dabbling in the dark arts.
 The threefold law is most commonly known in certain Wiccan and pagan traditions.
 It states that whatever energy a person sends out will eventually come back to them three times as powerful.
-As such, it makes perfect sense that all people should focus only on the most pure and loving thoughts that they are capable of focusing upon.
+As such, it makes perfect sense that all people should focus only on the purest and loving thoughts that they are capable of focusing upon.

 Even if you aren’t a Wiccan, there is a very good chance that some variation of the law can be found within a given culture or religion.
 Examples include the Golden Rule and the law of karma.
 Several different religions have some variation to the Golden Rule including Ancient Egyptian religion, Islam, Christianity, Judaism, and Taoism.
 Of these, Ancient Egyptian, Judaism, and Christianity are where much ceremonial magic theory comes from.

 Magic warfare is also a dangerous form of black magic.
-A magic user that becomes involved in magic war is asking for trouble.
+A magic user that becomes involved in a magic war is asking for trouble.
 Magic warfare can last centuries, both in the physical world and on the astral plane.
 Much karma is sown and reaped through these magical acts.
-Far better is to avoid magic warfare all together.
+Far better is to avoid magic warfare altogether.

 In trying to control summoned or conjured demons, spirits, and other creatures (such as created or real elementals) there is always the possibility of losing control.
 Should control be lost and the will power of the magic user is weak, those same creatures can eventually end up controlling the magic user.